concur1/pl_compare/README.md

-## pl_compare: Compare and find the differences between two Polars DataFrames.
+# pl_compare: Compare and find the differences between two Polars DataFrames.

 [Github](https://github.com/concur1/pl_compare) - [PyPi Page](https://pypi.org/project/pl-compare/)

-If you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between two tables then this tool can help you.
+You will find pl-compare useful if you find yourself writing various SQL/Dataframe operations to:
+- Understand how well two tables Reconcile
+- Find the schema differences between two tables
+- Find counts or examples of rows that exist in one table but not another
+- Find counts or examples of value differences between two tables
+- Assert that two tables are exactly equal (such as for an automated test)
+- Assert that two tables have matching schemas, rows or column values

 - Get statistical summaries and/or examples and/or a boolean to indicate:
   - Schema differences